Dementia and diet have a cloudy but critical link. In a 2020 study, scientists dove into not just specific foods, but diets on more holistic level.

 A number of studies have shown that eating a healthier diet — green leafy vegetables, berries, nuts, whole grains, fish — may reduce dementia risk.
 But often, scientists focused on quantity and frequency of certain foods.
 New research takes the question of diet a step further to food combinations.

-A study published this week in Neurology looks at diet as a bigger picture, comparing dementia risk in people who ate different combinations of foods, both healthy foods and not.
-Findings indicate that while it matters what foods you eat and in what quantities, how foods are combined are also a risk factor.
+A 2020 study published in Neurology looked at diet as a bigger picture, comparing dementia risk in people who ate different combinations of foods, both healthy foods and not.
+Findings indicate that, while it matters what foods you eat and in what quantities, how foods are combined are also a dementia risk factor.

 “There is a complex inter-connectedness of foods in a person’s diet, and it is important to understand how these different connections or ‘food networks’ may affect the brain, because diet could be a promising way to prevent dementia,” said the study’s author Dr. Cécilia Samieri at the University of Bordeaux in France.
 “We found that more diversity in diet and greater inclusion of a variety of healthy foods is related to less dementia.
 In fact, we found differences in ‘food networks’ that could be seen years before people with dementia were diagnosed.”